4 Best (+Fastest) VPNs for Connecting Multiple Devices in 2021

 PrivateVPN’s speeds are fast enough to watch Netflix in Ultra HD.
 During my tests, I connected to the servers with the lowest “ping” using the search box — as the app doesn’t have a “fastest server” option.
 My fastest speed was 53.78Mbps, which is impressive considering its small number of servers.

 With 5 devices connected, my average speed was 32.72Mbps, a noticeable drop from the single device speed.
-However, this was still fast enough to steam an episode of The Marvelous Mrs Maisel in HD on Amazon Prime on all 5 devices with only a little buffering.
+However, this was still fast enough to stream an episode of The Marvelous Mrs Maisel in HD on Amazon Prime on all 5 devices with only a little buffering.
 It also let me browse websites without interruption.
 If you plan to connect 6 devices — the maximum number PrivateVPN supports — consider that your speed will likely drop even further.

 A minor con is that PrivateVPN has fewer servers than the other VPNs on this list, with only 150+ servers locations in 60 countries.
 In general, more servers means less overcrowding and a higher chance of getting a server with fast speeds.